Does FaceTime Notify the Other Person if You Screen Record?

 Yes.
 FaceTime does not alert the other person if you record the call using the built-in screen recorder.
-Snapchat is the only application I know of that will alert the other party that you have screenshotted or recorded. iOS doesn’t have that facility and the many third party screen recording apps you can use on an iPhone don’t appear to do it either.
-This seems odd given that Apple wanted to protect you by not allowing the recording of audio on video chats.
+Snapchat is the only application I know of that will alert the other party that you have screenshotted or recorded. iOS doesn’t have that facility and the many third party screen recording apps you can use on an iPhone don’t appear to trigger it either.
+This seems odd given that Apple purportedly wants to protect you by not allowing the recording of audio on video chats.
 That it will allow you to secretly record or take screenshots of a FaceTime call without alerting the other person seems like a bigger privacy issue.

 Of course, it works both ways.
 If they can’t tell that you’re recording, you can’t tell either.
-This makes getting a legal remedy against an unauthorized recording somewhat difficult.
+This means that making a legal case against an unauthorized recording is somewhat difficult.
 In all honesty, unless you know the person who recorded you and have some kind of evidence that they made a recording, AND it was illegal for them to do so (see below) you cannot do a great deal.
-We are all recorded all of the time, from building cameras to city CCTV, traffic cameras to security cameras in malls or other public spaces.
+We are all recorded all the time, from building cameras to city CCTV, traffic cameras to security cameras in malls or other public spaces.

 Can people spy on you through FaceTime?
 The law on recording conversations